 A schedule risk analysis (SRA) uses a risk-based project schedule (derived from the master schedule) to apply statistical techniques to envisage a level of confidence in meeting a project’s completion date.
-This analysis focuses on uncertainty they affect the schedule overall and activity durations and completion date.
-SRA starts with reviewing the project schedule and performing schedule quality checks as specified by DCMA 14-points.
-A sequence of activities and activity relationship plays an important role to avoid “Garbage in and Garbage out”.
-Also visit https://www.gleeym.com/services/riskmanagementsystem/
+The analysis focuses on uncertainty and risks that affect the overall schedule, i.e., activity durations and completion dates.
+SRA starts with reviewing the project schedule and performing schedule quality checks as specified by DCMA 14 points.

 Schedule risk analysis (SRA) helps to analyze the uncertainty in the project schedule using Monte Carlo Simulation.
 Deterministic schedule duration and finish date don’t provide enough information to answer flowing questions: